Wedding Photographers of Hampshire, England

-Hey, I’m Louise; a Surrey Wedding Photographer based close to London and in easy reach of the surrounding counties, it’s been nearly ten years since I began photographing weddings professionally and I still find myself just as charmed with the experience as when I began.
+Hey, I’m Louise; a Surrey Wedding Photographer based close to London and in easy reach of the surrounding counties, it’s been over ten years since I began photographing weddings professionally and I still find myself just as charmed with the experience as when I began.
 Photographs have the ability to let the most important memories rush back to us.
-From the smell and textures of a place, to the people that were with us and the reason that brought everyone together to celebrate.
+From the smell and textures of a place to the people that were with us and the reason that brought everyone together to celebrate.
 I love being around others on a day where friends and family come together to celebrate love and their connection.
 Being responsible for documenting and curating that story to be remembered for years to come is something I find great joy in.
 [Hampshire Wedding Photographer]

 My name is Obi, and I'm a wedding photojournalist working out of London, and who with my team, shoot weddings and portraits mainly in the UK.
 I'm afraid, I don't have any emotional story about getting a camera as my 10th birthday present, or how my father before me was a photographer.
 I was just a regular IT analyst who a couple of years back, simply came across some amazing images online, and a passion was ignited.
 So after loads photography books read, thousands of images shot, countless hours on photo forums, and several years later, here I am, using my God given talent to do what I simply love doing ...
 Working with my team of Nigerian wedding photographers on documenting African weddings, we also document all sorts of weddings from different ethnicities, countries, mixes, and religions.
 [London Wedding Photographer]